ivbeg/awesome-status-pages/README.md

 Awesome list of status pages opensource software, online services, and public status pages of major internet companies.

+> [!WARNING]
+> For contributors: AI-generated pull requests are not permitted.
+Any automated PR will lead to a permanent ban, and the proposed service will not be considered.
+Human contributors are always welcome.

 ### Table of Contents

 * [Opensource](#opensource)